petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 Read the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/security-settings.html#transport-tls-ssl-settings) to learn more about the SSL verification mode setting.
 ```

 A similar problem can occur between Liferay and the Elasticsearch nodes.
-Liferay throws an error like this if the Elasticsearch node certificates were signed by a non-trusted CA (for example when using self-signed certificates):
+Liferay throws an error like this if the Elasticsearch node certificates were signed by a non-trusted CA (e.g., when using self-signed certificates):

 ```
 2022-07-15 10:15:54.287 ERROR [main][ElasticsearchSearchEngine:47] bundle com.liferay.portal.search.elasticsearch7.impl:6.0.48 (335)[com.liferay.portal.search.elasticsearch7.internal.ElasticsearchSearchEngine(925)] : The activate method has thrown an exception
 java.lang.RuntimeException: org.elasticsearch.ElasticsearchException: ElasticsearchException[java.util.concurrent.ExecutionException: javax.net.ssl.SSLHandshakeException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target];
 ```

 Make sure that the CA's certificate that signed the Elasticsearch node certificates is present and trusted in the truststore configured in Liferay.

 * If your [security settings](../securing-elasticsearch.md) are in the Elasticsearch 7 connector's configuration (`com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config`), set the truststore for the Elasticsearch connections using the `truststorePath` property.
 * If your security settings are in the LES Security app configuration (`com.liferay.portal.search.elasticsearch7.configuration.XPackSecurityConfiguration.config`, set the truststore using the `sslTruststorePath` property.